How To Tell If Your Dog Is Sick: Top Signs To Watch For

 Find a cat food that fits your pet’s needs

-While some symptoms of sickness, such as vomiting or diarrhoea, can be obvious, many sickness behaviours in dogs are hard to identify if you don't know what to look for.
-Here are a few situations and signs that can help you figure out if your dog could be sick, and when you should consider contacting your veterinarian.
+Whether you’re a new dog owner or you’ve had dogs your whole life, sometimes a dog will act out of sorts and leave you wondering what they’re thinking or feeling and what’s causing their strange behaviour...
+Even if you suspect something is wrong, you may not know how to tell if they are actually sick, what a sick dog looks or acts like, or whether it’s actually worth a trip to the vets.
+While some symptoms of illness, such as vomiting or diarrhoea, can be obvious, many sickness behaviours in dogs can be easy to miss if you don't know what to look for.
+Here are a few symptoms and signs that can help you figure out if your dog could be unwell, and when you should consider contacting your veterinarian.

-Most dogs will rarely miss a meal or special treat — especially when you put it in front of them.
-If your dog turns their nose up at their breakfast or dinner when they're normally gobbling it down, it's time to pay attention.
+Most dogs will rarely miss a meal or special treat, especially when you put it in front of them.
+If your dog turns up their nose at their breakfast or dinner when they're normally gobbling it down, it's time to pay attention.
 Many things can cause a dog to stop eating, like nausea, tooth pain, anxiety, viral infections and gut pain.
+Dogs with mouth pain may look like they want to eat and go to the bowl but then walk away.
+Dogs that are genuinely off their food because of illness rarely even look at it.

 Schedule an appointment with your veterinarian if your dog doesn't eat for more than a day or misses more than two meals.

 There are many things that can cause a loss of energy in a dog.
 Any kind of infection, whether it be viral, bacteria or fungal, can cause loss of energy.
 Heart disease or breathing problems of any kind can make a dog feel tired.
-Hormonal disorders, such as low thyroid, can cause increased lethargy.
+Hormonal disorders, such as low thyroid function, can cause increased lethargy.
 Obesity can cause a dog to sleep more because it is exhausting to get around.
-Obesity can also lead to things like degenerative joint disease making it more painful for your dog to run and play.
+Obesity can also lead to things like osteoarthritis (OA), also called degenerative joint disease, making it more painful for your dog to run and play.
 This can create a frustrating cycle where your dog may struggle to exercise, gain more weight and exercise even less.
 If your veterinarian suggests that your dog is obese, it is important to take their advice and work with them on a weight loss plan.
-Cancer, liver disease, kidney disease and neurological conditions such as seizures or canine cognitive dysfunction (otherwise known as doggie Alzheimer's disease) can also make a dog act tired.
+Cancer, liver disease, kidney disease and neurological conditions such as seizures or canine cognitive dysfunction can also make a dog seem tired.

-If your dog is getting up there in years, you might also think that they are moving less due to old age.
+If your dog is getting up there in years, you might also think that they’re moving less due to old age.
 While it is true that dogs slow down as they get older, it doesn't mean they should stop moving altogether.
-Senior dogs (those that are seven years and older) are still very capable of getting around and exercising.
-If your older pup doesn't seem to play like they used to, it's probably worth a call to the veterinarian and have them checked to rule out any possible ailments.
-As your dog ages, your veterinarian will likely want to perform additional tests to ensure your pup stays in tip-top shape.
+Senior dogs (aged seven years and older) are still very capable of getting around and exercising.
+If your older dog doesn't seem to play like they used to, it's probably worth a call to the veterinarian to have them checked and rule out any possible ailments.
+As your dog ages, your veterinarian will likely want to perform additional tests to ensure your dog stays in tip-top shape.

 Weight loss can be hard to detect, especially if your dog has long hair.
-Sometimes, pet parents don't know that their dog has lost weight until the dog is weighed by their vet.
-Dogs lose weight for one of two reasons: either they aren't eating or absorbing enough nutrients, or they are burning too many calories.
-Cancer, diabetes, liver disease and kidney disease as well as other diseases all cause weight loss.
-If you notice that your dog's ribs or hips are sticking out, then your dog could be sick and should be examined by your veterinarian.
+Dogs lose weight for one of two reasons: either they aren't eating or absorbing enough nutrients, or they’re burning too many calories.
+Cancer, diabetes, liver disease and kidney disease, as well as other diseases such as intestinal disease, all cause weight loss.
+If you see weight loss or start to notice that your dog's ribs or hips are sticking out more than usual, then your dog could be sick and should be examined by your veterinarian.

 The best way to tell if something is wrong is to know how your dog behaves normally, including their eating, drinking, urinating and defecating patterns, as well as what their normal stool looks like and what their normal energy level is.
-When petting your dog, feel all over and look for anything out of the ordinary, like rashes or lumps and bumps.
-You can also tell whether your dog is at a normal weight with an easy test you do at home called the hand test.
+When petting your dog, feel all over and look for anything out of the ordinary, like rashes, lumps and bumps.
+There are ways to easily test if your dog is at a normal weight, so be sure to test your dog’s weight status at home regularly.

-You know your dog better than anyone, and if something makes you wonder if there is something wrong with them or that they are sick, trust your gut and enlist the help of your veterinarian.
+You know your dog better than anyone, and if something makes you wonder if there is something wrong with them or they might be sick, trust your gut and enlist the help of your veterinarian.

 Contributor Bio